Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 Brands Tested

 I purchased 18 brands from Amazon, iHerb, and direct from manufacturers.
-Selection criteria:
+My selection criteria were pretty straightforward:

 - Marketed as “magnesium glycinate” or “magnesium bisglycinate”